- Cancer Information

 - Paying for medicines

-The PBS Safety Net further reduces the cost of PBS medicines once you or your family have spent a certain amount on them each year.
-This amount is known as the Safety Net threshold.
+The PBS Safety Net further reduces the cost of PBS medicines once you or your family have spent a certain amount on medicines each year (the threshold).
 When you reach the threshold, your pharmacist can give you a PBS Safety Net card, and your prescription medicines for the rest of the year will be discounted (or free if you have an eligible concession card).
-For more information, call the PBS Information Line on 1800 020 613 or visit pbs.gov.au.
+For details, call 1800 020 613 or visit pbs.gov.au.

-Your pharmacist may ask if you would like a generic brand of your prescribed medicine.
-Generic medicines contain the same active ingredients as more expensive brands.
-The medicine may look different, but it still meets the high standards of quality, safety and effectiveness set by the Therapeutic Goods Administration, which regulates medicines sold in Australia.
+Your pharmacist may ask if you would like a generic brand of your prescribed medicine because it will be cheaper.
+Generic medicines contain the same active ingredients and meet the same high standards of quality, safety and effectiveness set by the Therapeutic Goods Administration, which regulates medicines sold in Australia.
 It is your choice whether to buy the generic or original brand.

 Doctors may prescribe a medicine that is not on the PBS.
-This is known as a private prescription and you will need to pay the full price.
-It may cost more than PBS medicines and it will not count towards the PBS Safety Net.
-Private health insurance may cover some or all of the cost of a private prescription.
+This is called a private prescription.
+You will need to pay the full price for these medicines and it will not count towards the PBS Safety Net.
+If you have private health insurance, it may cover some or all of the cost of a private prescription.
 Check with your insurer.

 View the Cancer Council NSW editorial policy.